khoaxtru20/khoaxtru20.github.io/about.md

 title: About this blog
 ---

 This site was created to display my work.
-I'll explain more about its origins later.

 ### About the Author

 My name is Khoa Truong.
-I am a junior at Northwestern University studying film and computer science.
+I am a rising senior at Northwestern University studying film and computer science.
 I create experimental digital graphics and films and explore the potential of using technology to tell beautiful, interactive, and compelling stories.
 Some issues of interest: environmental conservation, education, autism research, mental health, non-profits, tech startups.

+Some other things about me:

-I am originally from Houston, TX.
-I am a self-proclaimed jazz pianist (i.e. don't ever ask me to play since I WILL embarrass myself).
-I love my parents, my brother, and my beautiful girlfriend, Ilse.
-[Her Instagram is bomb.](https://www.instagram.com/byzantineilse)
+* I am from the southeast side of Houston, Texas.
+* I am a self-proclaimed jazz pianist.
+If you ask me to play, I will most likely embarrass myself, but I like the improvisation and collaboration.
+* One of my biggest side projects is creating a documentary of my family history and journey to America.
+* I watch a lot of horror movies.
+Mostly since my girlfriend watches a lot of horror movies.
+[She's got a pretty dope Instagram IMO.](https://www.instagram.com/byzantineilse)